FlorVegaCastillo/florvegacastillo.github.io/content/project/seedgrant/index.md

   </figure>
 </div>

-This is another instance where I find myself truly enjoying the many other aspects of higher education and how public administration and public relations (both my majors) are connected in magnificent ways.
+This initiative was started by the UNA-USA Bozeman chapter ex President and ex Vice President and our team (the new leadership team) had the honor to carrying it on.
 I was responsible for:
-- Developed media management strategies, wrote press releases and served as one of the spokespeople for this event.
-- Arranged the panelists line-up for the first day of the event and moderated the panel discussion.
+- Developed project management strategies with the UNA-USA President, Kara Good, and the Office of International Programs staff.
+- Arranged and attended meetings with the Fort Peck Reservation high school personnel to discuss their needs.
-- Ensured logistic needs were covered, including A/V tech and catering.
+- Ensured logistic needs were covered, including A/V tech and catering for the high school students' visit.
-- Ordered and acquired of the incentives for the panelists, and speakers through UNA-USA.
+- Helped with the order of books, furniture and other items for the high school's new reading and writing space "Sanctum."
-- Created and organized the slideshows shown at both days of the event while keeping consistent communication with the speakers and co-organizers.
+- Created and organized the slideshows shown during presentations and activities/games.
-- Shared my lived multicultural experiences in the second day of the event and engaged into deeper conversations during the reception.

 <div style="display: flex; justify-content: center;">
   <figure style="text-align: center;">